bbinto/cbcgemcss/README.md

 Required: SASS

-Disclaimer: The CBC logo being produced by the scss file might not be conform with the actual CBC GEM.
+Disclaimer: The CBC logo being produced by the scss file might not conform with the actual CBC GEM.
 No guarantee for accuracy of proper measurements of the actual logo.